April 02, 2019

 stimulated again and they begin to grow and generate

-energy.
 Through light, heat and water, the unrestricted

 photosynthesis can take place again and the fresh grass